 We then translate this analysis into solutions through participatory planning and community decision-making tools that help local partners prioritize needs and solve problems.
 We propose pragmatic options, rather than conventional best-practice solutions that may not suit local dynamics.
 We consider the long-term impact that short-term activities may have on state-building and development prospects, balancing the need to deliver visible benefits with the need to lay the foundation for durable peace.

-Hind Audsley is a senior manager and proven Chief of Party whose 18 years of experience includes 10 years providing oversight to donor-funded programs and eight years of field experience in fragile or transitional environments.
+Hind Audsley is a Senior Lead Specialist in the Resilience and Stability practice, and a proven Chief of Party whose 18 years of experience include 10 years overseeing donor-funded programs and eight years of field experience in transitional environments.

 Arthur Carlson is an international development practitioner with 28 years of experience leading complex projects in emergency response, governance, refugee assistance, countering violent extremism, peacebuilding, and institutional system strengthening.